fbeltrao/dotnet-observability-sample/scenario3.md

 }
 ```

-The collector needs to subscribe to diagnostics source and create the appropriate target SDK span object.
-The sample project has a simplified implementation.
+The sample project contains a simplified collector implementation for Application Insights and OpenTelemetry.
 For production quality please refer to OpenTelemetry and/or Application Insights built-in collectors and this [user guide](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md).

-For OpenTelemetry this is how it looks like:
+For OpenTelemetry, this is how it looks like:

 ```C#
 public class RabbitMQListener : ListenerHandler